What is External Uploader?

 When new assets have been uploaded administrator users with system notifications switched on will receive an email alert.
 The alert contains a link to the Admin > External Uploads screen where they can review the uploaded assets.
 N.B. material added via the external uploader is automatically cleared after 14 days if not approved, if this occurs assets will need reuploading accordingly.

 With one or more assets selected you will have the option to delete the assets or edit the metadata and complete the upload.
 If your Asset Bank has Asset Types enabled and configured you will be prompted to select an Asset Type before adding the metadata, similar to a normal upload.

-When External Uploader is enabled an "External Uploads" Folder (or Access Level for legacy customers) is created is only visible to administrator users.
+When External Uploader is enabled an "External Uploads" Folder (or Access Level for legacy customers) is created and is only visible to administrator users.
 You can update Permissions for this folder if you wish to make it visible and/or editable for other user groups.

 By default all externally uploaded assets are uploaded to this folder/access level.
 However, you can choose a more appropriate folder/access level during the update process.